thenodon/gonb/README.md

 - Python 3.8
 - Grafana 9 - tested on 9.3.6

+# Important notes
+- Password can be set by the provider, but should typical not since SSO would typical be used.
+The default is to set the password to a 30 character random string of a mix of characters, numbers and special characters.

 # Future
 - Support for Grafana Enterprise options for RBAC and team sync groups